copyright © 1998-2008

 DAC School faculty members are practicing artists who bring professionalism and expertise to their teaching.
 Most DAC School classes take place in the in the Durham Arts Council Building in our professionally equipped studios.
 Some courses take place in offsite studio spaces.

 Durham Arts Council has provided a high quality clay program for over 20 years.
 At its inception, the program was located in the historic DAC building located at 120 Morris Street.
 As the program grew, DAC relocated the studio to Liberty Warehouse at 546 Foster Street in 1999.
 Liberty Warehouse was owned by Walker Stone, a generous supporter of the arts, who provided DAC with a below-market lease rate and assisted with some of the capital costs of creating the studio to help make the ceramics classes sustainable and accessible to the public.

 In 2008, after Greenfire Development purchased the building they continued the existing lease agreement with DAC.
 DAC is grateful to Walker Stone and Greenfire Development for providing a home for the DAC Clay Studio for over 10 years.
-DAC is looking forward to an exciting partnership with Northgate Mall and the opportunity to provide an excellent and growing clay program to new and continuing students of all ages and abilities.
-The location will be at 1058 West Club Blvd, Durham, 27701, Space 836.
+In 2010 DAC relocated to a new 2,500 square foot ceramics facility located on the Plaza at Northgate Mall.
+This has given DAC the opportunity to provide an excellent and growing clay program to new and continuing students of all ages and abilities.
+The current location is 1058 West Club Blvd, Durham, 27701, Space 836.